rafalcode/pollsa/README.md

 just using manage,shell

 At rev 442a8e4 stage, we can see fill raw json when we visit the polls, but polls/1 doesn't work.

+Anyhow speed on to APIview, which is the nice web view of the api.
+Actually we jump the views.py, now using apiviews which makes sense, this is an api site.